 Your final file should look something like this:

 Now that the files are ready we can move into QGIS and bring everything together.
-A packaged version of these csv/csvt can be found here.
+A packaged version of these csv/csvt files, along with all the other files you will need for this tutorial can be found here.

-First, open a new map in QGIS and add the following layers (links at the beginning of this tutorial; remember to add the boroughs first so that the map takes on the right projection):
+First, open a new map in QGIS and add the following layers (links at the beginning of this tutorial or in the package referred to right above).
+Remember to add the boroughs first so that the map takes on the right projection: